Managing Text Tracks

 Publishing and unpublishing text tracks

-Text tracks with a status of Published will appear in Brightcove Players.
-Text tracks with a status of Unpublished will not appear in Brightcove Players.
-You may want to set the status to Unpublished until you've had a chance to review the text track.
+Text tracks with a status of Published will appear in players.
+Text tracks with a status of Draft will not appear in players.
+You may want to set the status to Draft until you've had a chance to review the text track.
 To change the status of a text track, follow these steps:

 Reviewing and editing a text track